-To learn statistics from a holistic point of view, students should have the knowledge of two branches of statistics.
+To learn statistics holistically, students should know two branches of statistics: descriptive and inferential statistics.
 It is essential to learn and understand the whole idea of statistical analysis.
-The two branches of statistics are descriptive and inferential statistics.

-These branches of statistics follow a particular scientific approach that makes them equally important to every statistical student.
-Today, in this blog, we will discuss the branches of statistics.
-Before we get started, let’s have a quick look at what statistics is?
+These branches of statistics follow a particular scientific approach, which makes them equally important to every statistical student.
+In this blog, we will discuss the branches of statistics.
+Before we get started, let’s have a quick look at what statistics is.

 What is Statistics?